anlsys/aml/doc/pages/areas.rst

 Aware users may create or modify implementation by assembling appropriate operations in an aml_area_ops structure.

-The linux implementation is go to for using simple areas on NUMA CPUs with linux operating system.
+The linux implementation is the go to for using simple areas on NUMA CPUs with linux operating system.

 There is an ongoing work on hwloc, CUDA and OpenCL areas.